Attorney and Lawyer Email Signatures (With Best Examples)

 5. Email disclaimer

-As a legal professional, it is vital an email disclaimer is added to every email you send.
-This content will often include your company name, registered office address, and company registration details, and is a legal requirement for corporate email in many countries.
+As a legal professional, an email disclaimer must be added to every email you send.
+This content will often include your company name, registered office address, and company registration details and is a legal requirement for corporate email in many countries.

 6. A call-to-action (CTA)

 A lawyer email signature can be used for so much more than just contact information.
-It is the perfect channel to promote your professional services through the use of display banners.
+It is the perfect channel to promote your professional services through display banners.

-By using a banner, you can do things like link to a personal landing page, showcase your award wins, or promote your legal portfolio in a minimalistic and unobtrusive way.
-You can even use a banner to just make it easier for people to contact you.
+Using a banner, you can link to a personal landing page, showcase your award wins, or unobtrusively promote your legal portfolio.
+You can even use a banner to make it easier for people to contact you.

-You should update your banners on a regular basis in order to provide fresh content to your recipients.
-For example, if there is a time-limited event you will be attending, your lawyer email signature is the perfect place to tell recipients about it.
+You should update your banners regularly to provide fresh content to your recipients.
+For example, if you will attend a time-limited event, your lawyer email signature is the perfect place to tell recipients about it.

 7. Calendar link

 You want to make it easy for clients to schedule appointments with you.
-By adding a simple link to your calendar, people can see your availability and book appropriate meeting times.
+Adding a simple link to your calendar allows people to see your availability and book appropriate meeting times.